 Eurobonds off Merkel-Sarkozy summit agenda

+French political science professor, Pierre Guerlain, believes that Sarkozy‘s meeting with Merkel is “pointless” in terms of solving the Eurozone debt crisis, but that it has other purposes.
 “You must take into account domestic considerations in France for the presidential election,” he said.
 “Basically the German chancellor said she was not willing to talk about Eurobonds.
 So the meeting is a large part PR for the presidential elections in France.””If you don’t discuss Eurobonds or solidarity within Europe than it’s not a crucial meeting at all,” Guerlain concluded.

-“When two of the biggest European countries of the monetary union get together, that is always meaningful, even if only on the philological level,” he said.
+International consultant and former MP of the Belgian Parliament Lode Vanoost believes the meeting will be used by Sarkozy and Merkel only to boost personal ratings.“When two of the biggest European countries of the monetary union get together, that is always meaningful, even if only on the philological level,” he said.
 “These meetings stand to draw the line for the Eurozone countries at large and in general.
 This specific meeting, I think it has more to do with domestic problems.
 Merkel and Sarkozy are facing huge problems with their popularity in the polls.
 I think [this meeting is about] image-building effort, not so much [about] finding a real solution.”